Tee Ritson: Background

 Ritson was born in Thailand, but was raised in Maryport, Cumbria, England.

 Playing career

 Workington Town

 His playing career started at Workington Town where he made 39 appearances between 2014 and 2017 scoring 12 tries.

 In 2016 he was the club's player of the year and was selected for the national team.
 An international debut was missed as the game against was cancelled due to the death of King Bhumibol Adulyadej.

 Newcastle Thunder (loan)

 At the start of the 2018 season Ritson moved to Newcastle Thunder on loan where he made 22 appearances scoring 18 tries.

 Barrow Raiders

-2019 saw a move to his home town club, Barrow Raiders, where he became a prolific try scorer over the next four seasons, scoring 70 tries in just 73 appearances.
+2019 saw a move to Barrow Raiders, where he became a prolific try scorer over the next four seasons, scoring 70 tries in just 73 appearances.
 In 2022 he scored 33 tries in 31 games becoming the Championship leading try scorer for the season.